What CRC Actually Reviews

 Misalignment

-Misalignment occurs when payroll rules are set up correctly, but not applied consistently in practice.
+Misalignment occurs when payroll rules are configured correctly — but are not applied consistently across employees, roles, or pay runs.

-CROSS-EMPLOYEE COMPARISON
+CROSS-EMPLOYEE PAYROLL COMPARISON

 INCONSISTENT RULE APPLICATION